 Req.
 Design Stage Post Construction Stage All A copy of the specification clause confirming: The specification and type of water meter(s).
-Assessor's building/site inspection report and photographs or 'as built' drawings confirming: The location of the water meter(s).
-Design plan(s) showing: • Location of the water meter(s) in each assessed building/unit.
-Manufacturer's details confirming: The specification of a pulsed output on the installed meter(s).
+Where relevant, connection of the meter Assessor's building/site inspection report and photographs or 'as built' drawings confirming: The location of the water meter(s). to an existing BMS.
+Design plan(s) showing: Location of the water meter(s) in each Manufacturer's details confirming: The specification of a pulsed output on the installed meter(s). assessed building/unit.
 If connected to a BMS, the assessor's site inspection confirming live meter readings can be used in lieu of manufacturer's details confirming specification of a pulsed output.